Church of the Annunciation, Marble Arch: Architecture

 The present church was designed by the English architect Sir Walter Tapper and built in 1912–1913.
 Tapper was a pupil of George Frederick Bodley, a leading designer of Mediæval revival architecture.
 It is a tall red brick church designed in the Late Gothic Revival (or Edwardian Gothic) style.
-It features stone dressings and flying buttresses and a gabled bell tower.
+It features stone dressings and buttresses and a gabled bell tower.
 The single bell was cast in 1913 by John Warner & Sons of Spitalfields.

 Nikolaus Pevsner referred to the church in his Buildings of England as "a fragment of a major medieval church".

 The interior has a rood screen with a high triumphal crucifix over an arch that is thought to have been crafted by Robert Bridgeman of Lichfield to designs by Tapper.
 The high altar reredos was designed by Tapper and made by Jack Bewsey who also designed most of the stained glass.

 Around the nave are plaster cast Stations of the Cross designed by Aloïs de Beule of Ghent.
 The lapidarium spanning the arch between the sanctuary and the Lady Chapel was designed by Augustus Welby Northmore Pugin and originally hung above the high altar of St Chad's Cathedral, Birmingham.

 The organ was built in 1915 by Sir Frederick Rothwell with a case also designed by Tapper.
 The organ underwent restoration by Bishop & Son organ builders in 1989.